 - Complete 1 or 2 tests in the half-term before Easter depending on the length.
 Complete the final practice test 2 weeks before the SATs.

-You’ll need to teach the children test technique – it makes a big difference
+You’ll need to teach your Year 6 test technique – it makes a big difference

 * Show them explicitly how to answer specific types of questions